powerbot15/image-compressor/README.md

 ### Filters NOTE

 You can apply only one filter from available(grayscale, sepia, threshold) to the compressed image.
 If selected both of them at a time, compressor will use only `grayscale` filter

+### Reversing NOTE

+Vertical and horizontal reverses can be applied together.
+If selected both of them, result image will be reversed diagonally.